 Introduction

-“Rice (Oryza sativa L.) is a major food crop of India and grown under a wide range of agro-ecological conditions; occupies ~24% of gross cropped area and contributes 42% of total food grain production and 45% of total cereal production of the country.
-India comes at second position after china in rice production.
-In India, major rice producing states are West Bengal, Uttar Pradesh, Andhra Pradesh, Punjab, Tamil Nadu, Orissa, Bihar and Chhattisgarh” (Singh et al., 2016).
+“Rice (Oryza sativa L.) is a major food crop of India and is grown under a wide range of agro-ecological conditions; it occupies ~24% of gross cropped area and contributes 42% of total food grain production and 45% of total cereal production of the country.
+India comes in second position after China in rice production.
+In India, major rice-producing states are West Bengal, Uttar Pradesh, Andhra Pradesh, Punjab, Tamil Nadu, Odisha, Bihar and Chhattisgarh” (Singh et al., 2016).
 “The cultivation of rice produces two types of residues rice straw and; rice husk removed from the rice grains during harvesting etc. and in some states such as Punjab, Haryana, Himachal Pradesh and East Madhya Pradesh rice straw is available only in autumn season whereas in states like Bihar, West Bengal, Karnataka, Kerala and Andhra Pradesh, residues rice straw is available throughout year” (Maurya et al., 2024).

-“India generates ~126 million tons of rice straw annually and this large quantity of straw is a significant agricultural residue in the country.
+“India generates ~126 million tons of rice straw annually, and this large quantity of straw is a significant agricultural residue in the country.
 It is used as feed for ruminants and for many other uses like manure, thatching, paper pulp, alcohol, mats, poultry litter and mushroom production.
 Besides straw, rice also produces rice polish, rice bran and rice husk.
 It is mainly composed of cellulose, hemicelluloses, lignin, silica and ash content.
 Despite all these uses, it is burnt in India” (Singh et al., 1995).

-“The vermicompost is produced using different combinations of rice straw, Neem leaves, and cow dung (bulking agent) by varying stock density of earthworms” (Yadava & Kumar, 2023) and Shivangi et al. (2025) compared the fertilizers with vermicompost in crop production.
-Rice straw is one of the organic materials and natural residue of rice crop and is the third-largest residue from agriculture after sugarcane bagasse and maize straw.
-Southeast Asian countries produce ~80% of rice production in the world and lead to a large quantity of rice straw as a by-product every year.
-Surplus rice straw is a focal issue associated with storage of rice straw, removal of entire straw from the field, and very little time between the cultivation of the crop.
+“The vermicompost is produced using different combinations of rice straw, Neem leaves, and cow dung (bulking agent) by varying stock density of earthworms” (Yadava & Kumar, 2023) and Shivangi et al. (2025) compared the fertilisers with vermicompost in crop production.
+Rice straw is one of the organic materials and a natural residue of rice crop, and is the third-largest residue from agriculture after sugarcane bagasse and maize straw.
+Southeast Asian countries produce ~80% of rice production in the world and resulting to a large quantity of rice straw as a by-product every year.
+Surplus rice straw is a focal issue associated with the storage of rice straw, the removal of entire straw from the field, and very little time between the cultivation of the crop.
 Stubble burning is a quick, cheap, and efficient way to prepare the soil bed for wheat, the next crop (Bhattacharyya et al. 2021).
 Rice straw has both nutrient and calorific values.
 “Straw is the only organic material available in significant quantities to most rice farmers.
 Approx. 40 per cent of the nitrogen (N), 30-35 per cent of the phosphorus (P), 80-85 per cent of the potassium (K), and 40-50 per cent of the sulfur (S) taken up by rice remains in vegetative plant parts at crop maturity.
 Straw is either removed from the field, burned in situ, piled or spread in the field, or incorporated in the soil.
-Open burning of the crop residue kills useful microflora of soil, leads to soil degradation, and contributes to harmful greenhouse gases such as SO2, NO2, CH4, N2O, CO in the atmosphere including the hydrocarbon and particulate matter.
+Open burning of the crop residue kills useful microflora of soil, leads to soil degradation, and contributes to harmful greenhouse gases such as SO2, NO2, CH4, N2O, and CO in the atmosphere, including hydrocarbon and particulate matter.
 Therefore, rice straw burning is a serious creator of environmental pollution” (Singh & Brar, 2021).
-The key purpose of present investigation is to provide environmentally friendly alternatives to rice straw instead of open field burning and produce vermicompost to be utilized again in field crops.
+The key purpose of the present investigation is to provide environmentally friendly alternatives to rice straw instead of open field burning and produce vermicompost to be utilised again in field crops.

 Materials and methods